 What can your shift managers learn from each other?

-If you launch a survey the same week you pay yearly bonuses, your questions will get a more positive result.
+Let’s say you launch your weekly survey the same week you pay yearly bonuses.
+The outcome is that your questions will show a more positive result.

-If you ask employees to “Rate their manager” the same week they are given new (uncomfortable) protective gear, you will get more negative results.
+And what if your pulse survey asks employees to “Rate their manager” the same week they are given new, uncomfortable, protective gear?
+Well, you’ll get a more negative result.

 Here’s a presentation